Hawaiian Macaroni Salad

 The creamy, carb-loaded macaroni salad was an inexpensive way to bulk out a plantation worker’s lunch, which was usually made up of leftovers from the previous day.

-Hawaiian Macaroni Salad Ingredients
+Hawaiian Macaroni Salad Recipe ingredients

 Real Hawaiian mac salad is just elbow macaroni, mayonnaise, a little milk to think out the mayo a bit, apple cider vinegar, grated carrots, salt and pepper.
 Sometimes (often) chopped celery and green onions are also added, which is what I like to do because I love the flavor and texture they add.